 Daniela Delgado Villanueva

-Daniela Delgado Villanueva is a former intern and current volunteer for ART WORKS Projects.
+Daniela Delgado Villanueva is an intern at ART WORKS Projects.
 She is a recent graduate of Loyola University Chicago with a BA in Advertising and Public Relations and minors in Sociology and Photography.
 Although originally from Mexico, Daniela grew up in the United Arab Emirates and has also lived in South Korea, Malaysia, Mexico and the US.
 This exposed her to a variety of different cultures and fed her motivation to continue learning about the world and global issues.
 Studying communications, sociology, and photography inspired her to want to join ART WORKS, where she would find a blend of all her interests.

-Giovanna Giuriolo is a spring intern for ART WORKS Projects.
-She is a senior at Loyola University Chicago majoring in International Studies and History, with a minor in Black World Studies.
+Giovanna Giuriolo is an intern for ART WORKS Projects.
+She is a recent graduate of Loyola University Chicago majoring in International Studies and History, with a minor in Black World Studies.
 Giovanna was born in Brazil and grew up in Italy.
-She spent her junior year in Seattle, WA as an exchange student, and she studied in Rome for her freshmen year of college where she volunteered for a refugee center.
+She spent her junior year of high school in Seattle, WA as an exchange student, and she studied in Rome for her freshmen year of college where she volunteered for a refugee center.
 This experience helped her develop an interest in human rights, in particular slavery, sex trafficking, and other forms of forced labor.
 In the future, Giovanna plans to attend graduate school for international affairs and political science in Europe.

 Greg Doench is an architect and exhibition designer who has worked internationally on a range of cultural, commercial, and institutional buildings.
 As a principle in the national architectural design studio LARC, Greg brings years of international project experience as well as a background in large buildings and small scale furniture and fabrication.
 He provides the creative team with strong technical support in all of its installations.
 Greg’s experience in designing cultural centers also allows him to understand and account for the challenges and opportunities of the large international tours undertaken in each of ART WORKS Projects’ installations.